 - Review the County's ordinances including the subdivision ordinance, zoning ordinance, and zoning map to identify barriers to affordable and workforce housing. - Work with the community and stakeholders to identify solutions to remove barriers and update ordinances and zoning map accordingly.
-Consideration should be given to the following: - In all zoning districts, reduce minimum lot sizes, setback requirements, and minimum parking requirements to allow for more affordable and workforce housing development. - In single-family neighborhoods, achieve greater housing supply and diversity by allowing small-scale residential structures such as duplexes, triplexes and fourplexes that are in keeping with the scale of the existing neighborhood. - In all residential zoning districts allow external accessory dwelling units. - Evaluate the effectiveness of the existing density bonus ordinance as a tool to achieve affordable housing.
+Consideration should be given to the following: - In all zoning districts, reduce minimum lot sizes, setback requirements, and minimum parking requirements to allow for more affordable and workforce housing development. - In single-family neighborhoods, achieve greater housing supply and diversity by allowing small-scale residential structures such as duplexes, triplexes and fourplexes that are in keeping with the scale of the existing neighborhood. - In all residential zoning districts allow external accessory dwelling units.
+Develop guidelines to ensure accessory units integrate with the styles of existing residential units, and do not overwhelm the community. - Evaluate the effectiveness of the existing density bonus ordinance as a tool to achieve affordable housing.
 Amend as necessary.